Non-Degree Course Offerings

 Non-Degree MLS courses

 The department of Medical Laboratory Sciences offers educational courses in all of the major disciplines to prepare entry-level and advanced practitioners looking to advance their careers or reassess their knowledge base.
-The courses are NAACLS accredited and have an excellent reputation for preparing students through the continuum of clinical laboratory science career options, and providing knowledge and skills to help achieve career goals.
+The courses cover the same material as our NAACLS accredited degree program classes and have an excellent reputation for preparing students through the continuum of clinical laboratory science career options, and providing knowledge and skills to help achieve career goals.

 These courses do not have a laboratory component and students are not required to be employed in a medical laboratory.
 A proctor or a secure testing site is required for online examination integrity.

 A word of caution, if you are from the state of California, we recently received word from California Laboratory Field Services that they will no longer accept MLS 5103 Clinical Micro I, MLS 5104 Clinical Micro II, MLS 5810 Clinical Micro and MLS 5101 Clinical Chemistry as prerequisites for their CLS training programs.
 Please contact California Lab Field services for acceptable alternatives.

 The application process to take these courses is very simple.
 For information regarding the process, use the links to the right.